emunoz-dev/obs-lab/README.md

 ### 3. GreptimeDB OSS

-Works but need updates, working in progress
+There's no need to do anything because it automatically creates a DB and tables when the container starts with its entrypoint.

+> File --> ./containers/greptime-lab/entrypoint.sh

-## 4. Opentelemetry
+## 4. Opentelemetry collector of logs and traces & remote write

 Working in progress